erickgnclvs/aws-ccp-preparation/README.md

   * Version control available

 * CloudTrail
+  > Should have been called Amazon Logging

+  > Use this to: Log who is doing what in your AWS stack (API calls).
   * Logs user activity and API usage
   * Compliance and security
   * Provide Event history